utPLSQL/utPLSQL-cli/README.md

                     If not defined, then output will be displayed on screen, even if the parameter -s is not specified.
                     If more than one -o parameter is specified for one -f parameter, the last one is taken into consideration.
 -s                - Forces putting output to to screen for a given -f parameter.
+-c                - If specified, enables printing of test results in colors as defined by ANSICONSOLE standards.
+                    Works only on reporeters that support colors (ut_documentation_reporter).
 ```

 Parameters -f, -o, -s are correlated.
 That is parameters -o and -s are controlling outputs for reporter specified by the preceding -f parameter.